Skip to content

 Create a VIP Referrer List

 Identify your top 10 referrers.
 Check in with them monthly.
-Offer them exclusive perks.
-Maybe they get first priority booking or a small gift card for Christmas.
+Offer them exclusive perks: first priority booking or a small gift card for Christmas.

 Automate with Software